 The scheme of examination for B.D.S.
-Course shall be divided into 1^{st} B.D.S. examination at the end of the first, 2^{nd} B.D.S. examination at the end of second, 3^{rd} B.D.S. examination at the end of third, 4th BDS at the end of fourth and final B.D.S at the end of fifth academic years.
+Course shall be divided into 1st B.D.S. examination at the end of the first, 2nd B.D.S. examination at the end of second, 3rd B.D.S. examination at the end of third and Final BDS Part I examination at the end of fourth academic year.
+The Final B.D.S part II examination will be held on completing six months of the fifth academic year.

 The examination shall be open to a candidate who satisfies the requirements of attendance, progress and other rules governing the institution/University.
-Attendance and application form for examination of only eligible students should be sent to University from the college.

 The University examination for a subject shall be conducted twice in a year at an interval of not less than four to six months as notified by the university from time to time.
-Any candidate who does not clear the I BDS examination completely in five attempts will not be permitted to continue the course and shall be discharged from the institution.
-The entire BDS course should be completed within a period of maximum 10 academic years from the date of joining.
+Any candidate who does not clear the I BDS examination completely in four attempts will not be permitted to continue the course and shall be discharged from the institution.
+The entire BDS course should be completed within a period of maximum 9 (double the course duration) academic years from the date of joining.

-f) Distribution of Subjects for University Examination:
+e) Distribution of Subjects for University Examination: